Can you use two wallpapers in one room? We say yes! Why limit your choices!?

 Matching Wallpaper

-Many wallpaper ranges have a corresponding plainer version of a patterned wallpaper.
+Many wallpaper ranges have already supplied a corresponding plainer version of a patterned wallpaper.
 This is to allow for a feature wall of the pattern whilst the remaining walls may be covered in the matching plainer style.
 The background is the same but one has the main pattern also.

 The benefit of mixing your wallpaper patterns this way is that you can wallpaper the entire space without being overwhelmed by the feature pattern.
 It allows you to have an accent wall but also adding texture and interest to the room as a whole.
 This integrates the space holistically keeping a harmonious continuity throughout.